Underwater Fetish

 Coinage and community formation

 The specific noun appears to have been popularised through a dedicated enthusiast subculture rather than a clinical author.
-According to a long-standing Wikipedia-derived account, the term aquaphile was first used by Phil Bolton when he created the Aquaphiles Journal, an online magazine for the underwater-erotica community in the 1990s; that same account credits Dr Corinne Lamberth, a counsellor in South London, with a 1998 paper on the psychology of aquaphilia, a version of which appeared in the Journal in early 1999.
-These attributions circulate widely in encyclopedic mirrors but are not corroborated by peer-reviewed literature, so they should be read as the community's own origin story rather than a documented clinical lineage.
+According to a long-standing account repeated across kink glossaries and older encyclopedic entries, the term aquaphile was first used by Phil Bolton when he created the Aquaphiles Journal, an online magazine for the underwater-erotica community in the 1990s; that same account credits Dr Corinne Lamberth, a counsellor in South London, with a 1998 paper on the psychology of aquaphilia, a version of which appeared in the Journal in early 1999.
+These attributions circulate widely in encyclopedic mirrors but are not corroborated by peer-reviewed literature (and no longer appear in the current Wikipedia article), so they should be read as the community's own origin story rather than a documented clinical lineage.

 Clinical status